telliott99/MyMath/diff-applications/harmonic-oscillator.rst

 Observe that :math:`A` can be anything we want.
 It corresponds to the maximum amplitude of the oscillation, determined by how far we pull out the mass to start things off.

-In contrast, $\omega$ is determined by the characteristics of the spring, and is inversely proportional to the mass.  :math:`\omega` is also related to the frequency of oscillation.
+In contrast, :math:`\omega` is determined by the characteristics of the spring, and is inversely proportional to the mass.  :math:`\omega` is also related to the frequency of oscillation.
 If :math:`T` is the time period for one complete oscillation, then :math:`\omega T = 2 \pi`, or if :math:`f` is the frequency of oscillation, then :math:`\omega = 2 \pi f`.

 Finally, this solution assumes that :math:`v_0 = 0`.